 pquotafor checking Project Disk/STASH usage and quota.
 An explanation and example of using this command is on the Checking How Much Space you are Using page.

 There are two web forms on the RCS Project Management web site for requesting additional quota.
-The Request additional free/Buy-in Project Disk/STASH allocation form should be used to request additional free Project Disk quota, quota from an existing Buy-in pool, and STASH quota.
-Free Project Disk quota allocations may be up to a maximum of 1 TB (1000 GB) with no more than 200 GB of backed up space.
-Free STASH quota allocations can be up to 1 TB.
+The recently revised Manage/request Project Disk Space form should be used to request additional Free Baseline Project Disk quota, quota from an existing Buy-in Pool which you already have an allocation from, and STASH quota.
+The form now includes, by partition, a breakdown of the allocations from each relevant Pool as well as data on the current usage and available space for the project in each partition.
+If you wish to get an allocation from a Buy-in Pool which your project does not currently have an allocation from, you will need to ask the Buy-in Pool authorizer to grant your project the allocation.
+Free Baseline Project Disk quota allocations may be up to a maximum of 1 TB (1000 GB) with no more than 200 GB of backed up space.

 The Purchase “Storage as a Service” Project Disk/STASH allocation form also found on the RCS Project Management web site gives you the option of renting additional space for a shorter term than Buy-in.
 The minimum purchase amount is 1 TB and the cost is $91/TB/Year.
-Financial contact information is required in the form.
+Financial contact information is a required element on the form.

 As your project approaches its annual end date, LPIs and optional IT/Administrative Contacts will receive a renewal notification.
 Go to the RCS Project Management web site and select the Renew/Change Project form.
 Select Active on the form to have your project continue, indicate which of your current users are still on your project, and answer all other questions on the form.
 Projects must be renewed once a year.
 If you would like to end your project, you can do nothing or you can submit the Renewal form to mark the project Finished and thus avoid further reminder emails.